OGS Conventions

 Pressure (Liquid Flow Process):

-The liquid flow process uses a volume-based PDE, not a mass-based one.
-Therefore, the list above does not apply to the liquid flow process, but you have to divide all units of natural boundary conditions and source terms by density, leading to the following list:
+The liquid flow process uses either a volume-based or a mass-based PDE, which can be selected by setting equation_balance_type to volume or mass correspondingly in the project file.
+For the mass-based PDE, the pressure-section above applies to the liquid flow process as well.
+For the volume-based formulation, you have to keep in mind that the density must be constant, and have to divide all units of natural boundary conditions and source terms by density.
+This leads to the following list:

 • Dirichlet BC: Boundaries held at a fixed pressure (Units: $\mathrm{M \cdot L^{-1} \cdot T^{-2}}$, SI: $\mathrm{Pa}$).